joshuafleck/ruby_heap_graph/README.md

     gem 'ruby_heap_graph', git: 'git@github.com:joshuafleck/ruby_heap_graph.git'
     ```

-1. Trigger the graph to be built in your application
+1. Trigger the graph to be built in your application.
+You will be presented with a prompt you must accept before the export will proceed. *Note: The initial installation of Neo4j may fail the first time with a `Directory not empty` error - re-run the build to get around this.*

     ```ruby
     RubyHeapGraph.build